Python-GIS-book/site/source/part2/chapter-07/md/01-data-structures-xarray.md

 Now the name of our data variable was changed to `elevation` which makes it more intuitive and convenient to use than calling the variable with a very generic name `band_data`.

-## Extracting basic information about the raster dataset
+## Extracting basic raster dataset properties

-One of the typical things that you want to do when exploring a new dataset is to calculate some basic summary statistics out of the data, like finding the minimum and maximum values, as well as the mean and standard deviation of your data.
+One of the typical things that you want to do when exploring a new dataset is to familiarize yourself with the data at hand by examining the basic properties of the data, as well as by calculating summary statistics out of the data, such as the minimum,  maximum, or mean values of your data.
 To extract this information from your `Dataset`, `xarray` provides very similar functionalities as `pandas` to compute some basic statistics out of your data.
 For instance, we can easily extract the maximum elevation of our data by calling `.max()` method:

 ```python
 data["elevation"].max()
 ```

-Ouch!
-That produces quite a lot of information as it happens that the `xarray` returns by default an `DataArray` as a result.
-However, when we explore the output, we can see that the single value in the array is `2943` which is the highest point in our data.
-However, it would be more useful to get the actual single number as a result when doing operations like these.
-Luckily, it is easy to extract the actual numerical value from the data by adding `.item()` after the command.
+As we see, this produces quite a lot of information because `xarray` returns an `DataArray` as a result by default.
+When exploring the output, we can see that the single value in the array is `2943` which is the highest point in our data.
+However, typically it would be more useful to get a numerical value as a result when doing operations like these.
+Luckily, it is easy to extract the actual number from the data by adding `.item()` after the command.
 The `.item()` method returns the `xarray.Dataset` element as a regular Python scalar value which is more similar to what e.g. `pandas` returns when you call the `.max()` or `.min()`, as demonstrated below:

 ```python
 data["elevation"].min().item()